jkingportfolio/ci_pp5_tick_it_react/README.md

 23. As a user, I can receive feedback so that I can confirm whether the contact form submission was successful or not.
 24. As a user, I can scroll through the latest tasks on the app so that I can find new tasks to complete.
 25. As a user, I can browse a list of user accounts so that I can view that particular account.
+26. As a user, I can create tasks so that I can partake in the main purpose of the site.
+27. As a user, I can create packs so that I can group tasks together
+28. As a user, I can delete my packs so that I can permanently remove packs I do not wish to keep.
+29. As a user, I can edit my packss so that I can correct spelling mistakes or I may have entered into the pack information fields.

 ### Site Owner Stories